tanaylab/MCGraphs.jl/README.md

 read-only base data set combined with a small writeable data set containing the manually entered data.
 This allows reusing the same base data set with multiple alternative manual annotations.

-!!! note

 While the overall architecture of the code here generalizes well, the functionality here is intentionally restricted to what we found useful for visualizing scRNA-seq metacells data in `Daf` data sets.
 Likewise, the amount of customization of the graphs is intentionally limited.
 The intent here is to make it as easy as possible for the analyst working in Jupyter notebook to explore the data, and generate graphs for academic papers, **not** to create yet another end-all-be-all graphs framework (of which there are too many already).

-This is intentionally separated from the [`Metacells.jl`]((https://github.com/tanaylab/Metacells.jl) package itself, which is dedicated to computing the metacells.
-"""
-module MCGraphs

-using Reexport

-include("validations.jl")
-@reexport using .Validations

-end # module
+## Installation

+Just `Pkg.add("MCGraphs")`, like installing any other Julia package.
+However, if being used in Jupyter notebook, you will probably want to install the language specific package instead:

+TODO: To install the Python wrappers...

+TODO: To install the R wrappers...

+## License (MIT)

+Copyright © 2024 Weizmann Institute of Science

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.